PA Statutes Of Limitations For Medical Malpractice

-Most states have statutes of limitations that define the amount of time during which an individual can file a lawsuit claiming injury related to negligence or medical malpractice.
-In Pennsylvania, the statute of limitations on most medical malpractice or negligence claims is 2 years.
+Most states have statutes of limitations that define the amount of time during which an individual can file a lawsuit claiming injury related to medical malpractice, negligence, or personal injury.
+In Pennsylvania, the statute of limitations on most medical malpractice, negligence or personal injury claims is 2 years.

 There are circumstances that affect or alter the limitation period for filing a lawsuit, including claims where the victim is a child or minor (Minors Tolling Statute) or when the injured party is unaware in spite of reasonable investigation that their injury was caused by malpractice or negligence (The Discovery Rule.)